 What you can do

-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, ask if there's anything you need to do to prepare, such as modifying your diet.
+- Be aware of pre-appointment restrictions.
+When you make the appointment, ask if you need to do anything to prepare, such as modifying your diet.

-- Ask a family member or friend to come with you.
-It can be difficult to remember all the information during an appointment.
-Someone who accompanies you may remember something you missed or forgot.
+- Ask a family member or friend to come with you to help you remember information you're given.

 - Write down questions to ask your doctor.